 The three rules of real estate may be location, location, location, but the three rules of fitness are form, form, form.
 And that's especially true when it comes to doing a complex exercise like burpees.
 Perfecting your form is essential for getting the most out of the exercise and preventing injury.

 But as the saying goes, you don't know what you don't know, and you could be making a few crucial errors while doing burpees and not even know it.
 To help you evaluate your performance, here are six common mistakes you might be making, along with how to fix them.

 Video of the Day

-Even though burpees are a full-body, body-weight exercise, they shouldn't be used as a warm-up and they shouldn’t be done cold.
-So if you're doing your burpees first thing in the morning or after sitting for a long time, you’ll definitely want to get your muscles warmed up before doing your daily set.
+Even though a burpee is a full-body, body-weight exercise, you shouldn't do them in a warm-up or while your muscles are still stiff.
+So, if you're doing your burpees first thing in the morning or after sitting for a long time, get your muscles warmed up first.

-Walk around for a bit, jog in place or take your body through a series of dynamic stretches — butt kicks, high knees, side bends, swimmer’s hugs, arm circles — anything that gets your muscles moving, takes their joints through their range of motion and elevates your heart rate.
+Walk around for a bit, jog in place or take your body through a series of dynamic stretches like the exercises below — anything that gets your muscles moving, takes your joints through their range of motion and elevates your heart rate.